 “Please consider very carefully becoming a Benefactor so we can keep you regularly informed of the work of Heritage Crafts and give you the opportunity of enjoying more fully the heritage crafts and skills you love by making a tangible contribution to their survival.”

 - a visit to a maker’s workshop or open house at a craft venue;

-- membership of the Heritage Crafts Association.
+- membership of Heritage Crafts.

 We like to develop longstanding relationships with our Benefactors and hope they will wish to support us in the long term.

 Our Benefactors are pivotal to the future of heritage crafts

 - raise awareness of the challenges facing heritage crafts;